 My sweet boy learned how to ride a bike right before he turned 4 years old.
 I’m not sure if we should be thrilled or scared that he learned how to ride a bike at such an early age, as we worry about his safety.
 The biggest plus in all of it is the fact that he LOVES to wear things on his head, so getting him to wear a helmet is easy.
 It might be his favorite part.
 We have loved cheering him on.
 Learning to ride a bike is just one of those big milestones that are fun to check off the list.
 We taught him the same way we taught our daughter Avery how to ride a bike.

 I thought it would be fun to share a few of the big tips in teaching both of our kids to ride a bike, in case this is something on your Summer To Do List.

 5 Key Tips for Learning How To Ride A Bike

-3. Take the actual pedals off.
+3. Take the actual bike pedals off.
 Let them learn how to balance first.
 This is the key (I believe) to actually learning to ride a bike.
 They do sell bikes without pedals, but save yourself the money and just take your pedals off.
 Once they learn how to balance, you can put the pedals back on.

-Have you tried the method of taking the pedals off to help teach how to ride a bike?
+Have you tried this method of taking the pedals off to help teach how to ride a bike?
 Or do you have any other little tips that you think are key in learning how to ride a bike?